 Celebrate black history month with these black history month movies for kids and teens, sorted by age-appropriateness.

-Black History Month Movies For KidsDisclaimer: I make a small commission from some of the links on this site.
-It allows me to keep the site up and the content free.
+Black History Month Movies For KidsDisclaimer: Some of the following links are affiliate links.
+I make a small commission from some of the links on this site.
 You can read my full disclosure here.

 In 1960, Ruby Bridges was one of the four African American first graders selected to integrate into previously all-white schools.
 Out of the four, Ruby was the only one sent on her own.
 The already present racial tension rose to even greater levels throughout this historical moment, pressing social pressure onto young Ruby.
 This film adaption of the true account highlights both the trouble she endured and the help she received in her courageous story.
 Grab the movie guide at my store or Teachers Pay Teachers.